GHarding95/GHarding95/README.md

 ## Welcome to my GitHub Repository 🌍

-I'm a results-driven web developer with 7 years of experience, I specialise in front-end technologies like React, TypeScript, and Sass. 💻
+I'm a Web Developer with 8 years of experience, I specialise in front-end technologies like React JS, TypeScript, Next JS, CSS3 & HTML5. 💻

 - **Tech Stack:**